| Age

 |

-superb imagination powers.
-Give them more to think about by
+have superb imaginative powers.
+Give them lots to think about

-writing such stories that can expand their horizons and encourage
+- write stories that will expand their horizons and encourage

 - Courage, Good & Bad |